top of page

 Where to Stay In Bocas

-I am going to leave this one down to our post on top five hostels under £20.
-During my time I stayed at Selina Bocas Del Toro, which has a great kitchen but felt more like a hotel than a backpackers hangout and Bambuda Bocas Town which I really enjoyed as it was close enough to the action but also better for a more quiet night sleep with comfortable beds!
+I am going to leave this one down to our post on top five hostels under £30.
+During my time I stayed at a number and if you enjoy exploring multiple hostels this is a good place to do it as there are a number that are of excellent quality.
+My personal favourite was Bambuda Bocas Town, it was close enough to the action but also better for a more quiet night sleep with comfortable beds!

 Bambuda Bocas Hosel on the waterfront